Let’s look at a few Sheepadoodle and Bernedoodle facts to clarify any misconceptions. You might think that all big Doodles must act the same.

 Coat Types And Grooming

 They also require grooming at home.
 Brushing your Doodle will keep their hair soft and tangle-free.
 Without this vital step, you could receive bad news of a mandatory shave at the groomer.

-- Sheepadoodles have either straight or loose and wavy coats.
-They usually have color variations closer to an Old English Sheepdog, but can also come in all-black coloring.
+Sheepadoodles have either straight or loose and wavy coats.
+They usually have color variations closer to an Old English Sheepdog but can also come in all-black coloring.

-The straighter coat types are shedding while the wavy and curly are low to non-shedding.
-They also come in an array of color assortments from black, brown, to white.
+The straighter coat types are shedding while the wavy and curly ones are low to non-shedding.
+They also come in various color assortments from black, brown, to white.

 Size And Lifespan

 Another one of Sheepadoodle and Bernedoodle Facts is that most Doodles come in varying sizes according to the size of the parent Poodle.

 However, one of our fun Sheepadoodle facts is that they only come in one exact size.
 They usually weigh 45-80 pounds and stand 13-27 inches tall.